chrisbo246/memoriser/_posts/fr-en/phrase/2017-01-22-prepositions.md

 encore et encore
 : over and over, on and on, time and again

-a une époque
+à une époque
 : at a time

-a la belle époque
+à la belle époque
 : in the heyday

+à ce jour
+: nowadays